manalynx/100-days-of-code/log.md

 2- Coded all the requird elements (without styling).

 **Thoughts** Today I did not do much .
 I started doing one of the test's projects at FreeCodeCamp which is\
  "build a technichal documentation page".
+I coded all the required elements and passed all the tests but still did not add any CSS style.